 - 5.1 Where an individual or company uses premises or causes or permits premises to be used to offer gambling, they will need to apply for a premises licence.
-We can grant premises licences with or without conditions and we can review or revoke existing premises licences. - 5.2 A premises licences can authorise the provision of facilities for the following types of premises: - a) casino - b) bingo - c) betting, including tracks and premises used by betting intermediaries - d) adult gaming centre (AGC) - e) licensed family entertainment centre (FEC) - 5.3 Considering applications for premises licences is our main function in terms of local gambling regulation and a key means by which we can ensure that risks to the licensing objectives are mitigated effectively.
+We can grant premises licences with or without conditions and we can review or revoke existing premises licences. - 5.2 Licence applicants must either hold or have applied for the relevant operating licence from the Gambling Commission, with the exception of betting (track) licence applicants. - 5.3 A premises licences can authorise the provision of facilities for the following types of premises: - a) casino - b) bingo - c) betting, including tracks and premises used by betting intermediaries - d) adult gaming centre (AGC) - e) licensed family entertainment centre (FEC) - 5.4 Considering applications for premises licences is our main function in terms of local gambling regulation and a key means by which we can ensure that risks to the licensing objectives are mitigated effectively.